embedded-insurance/diachronic/README.md

 > -- _ChatGPT, personal communication, February 2024._

 ## Overview
+Diachronic provides a way to make Temporal nondeterminism errors a thing of the past.

+### How it works
+Workflows take their current state and pass it to the next version of the program.
+The new program receives it and continues where the old program left off, subject to a user-defined transformation.

+Say, for some reason, you have a program that models a toaster.
+The toaster can be in one of two states, “on” or “off” — on when the timer is running and it’s plugged in, off otherwise.
+It also has a counter for number of toasts.

+We can model this with the following state transition diagram: off -> plugged-in -> on off -> timer on -> on on -> timer off? -> off on -> unplug-it -> off

+You deploy to prod.
+Toaster run around the world.
+And there was much rejoicing.

+Naturally, there’s a bug.
+Simply because the toaster is plugged in doesn’t mean there’s power.
+You now need to change a durable program that models the live state of thousands of devices.

+You receive a new source of information for whether the toaster is receiving power.
+The units require at least 100v of current to warm bread.
+You revise the program accordingly: off -> ~~plugged-in~~  power on (timer on?) -> on off -> timer on (~~plugged-in?~~ power on?) -> on on -> timer off -> off on -> ~~unplug-it~~ power off -> off

+This program introduces changes that break with the past, violating Termporal’s determinism.
+Simply put, for the same sequence of events, the new program will not produce the same outcome as the original.

+Diachronic workflows transition arbitrary app logic and state without breaking the program’s  durability.

+Observe.

+The new program dictates a “power” event sets variable “powered: true” when volts >= 100.
+Prior, an event of “plugged” set plugged in to true.
+We decide “plugged” -> “powered” is reasonable under the circumstances.

+For all toasters that are plugged in, we map the prior plugged value to the new powered value via a migration function.
+After, new toastings will be subject to the new logic only, based on power only.
+All the while we honor the (powerless) toast count, as product has advised.
+If a timer is in progress in the old program, it will be transferred to the new program automatically.

+## Background

 Durable programs play through a recording of what's happened to determine what happens next.